 - * You might also want to encourage those who have spoken at LARIA conferences to speak again locally, or encourage those who have spoken locally to apply to speak at the LARIA conference

-- * Encourage local LARIA members to enter awards or write a blog post for the LARIA website.
+- * Encourage local LARIA members to write a blog post for the LARIA website/monthly newsletter.
 LARIA is always looking for good case studies and research reports to share with members.